emersondivB0/Data-Science-Learning/README.md

 **2-Seaborn-Course/**: This folder contains all the relevant methods related to the Seaborn library.

 **3-ML-Cassification-SKLearn/**: This folder contains all the topics related to Machine Learning, classification with SKLearn.

+**4-ML-Optimization-Hyperparameters/**: This folde contains all the topics related to Machine Learning: Optimization of Models through Hyperparameters.